How to do Samgyeopsal / Samgyupsal (Korean Pork Belly BBQ) at home!

 According to recent research (2016), average Koreans consume 21kg (46 pounds) worth of pork belly meat annually and it accounts for more than 50% of total meat consumption.
 What’s more, there’s even a Samgyeopsal day (삼겹살데이, March 3rd), which was created to encourage pork belly BBQ consumption in Korea.

 The way you cook Korean pork belly is quite straight forward.
-You simply need to grill the meat on a Korean BBQ grill plate until both sides of the meat are cooked (I prefer golden crispy texture!) and serve them with fresh lettuce and a spicy dipping sauce.
-As the flavour from the meat is quite savoury (some people may call it ‘bland’) on its own, you rely on the dipping sauce and/or other BBQ companion side dishes to add extra zing flavour to some degree.
+You simply need to grill the meat on a Korean BBQ grill pan until both sides of the meat are cooked (I prefer golden crispy texture!) and serve them with fresh lettuce and a spicy dipping sauce called ssamjang.
+As the flavor from the meat is quite savoury (some people may call it ‘bland’) on its own, you rely on the dipping sauce and/or other BBQ companion side dishes to add extra zing flavor to some degree.

 Korean style pork belly cut can be purchased from a Korean grocery store or Korean butcher.
 However, you can also use the pork belly cuts from a regular butcher or grocery store.
 Just make sure they are skinless and cut thin – 0.5 cm to 1 cm/ 0.2 inches to 0.4 inches – similar to thick bacon rashers.